If we all pay a bit more attention to our surroundings we’ll leave Earth in a better condition to our children.

 Another good idea is to reuse anything which you can.
 For example I receive some letters / invoices by post.
-I don’t throw out the envelopes, however I use them as note paper.
+I don’t throw out the envelopes, however, I use them as note paper.
 The A5 size is ideal to list daily todos or just quickly note down something which I’ll consider later.
 I also reuse yogurt cups as paint mixers.
 This way I’m saving some money and help the environment, two birds, one stone.
 Whenever a company is using reusable packaging I’m quite happy.
-For example my roadid came in a reusable tin container, and they even have a section on their website showing a lot of different ideas how to use it afterwards.
+For example, my roadid came in a reusable tin container, and they even have a section on their website showing a lot of different ideas about how to use it afterwards.

 I hate receiving bills on paper, specially when they are paid by automatically from my bank account and they amount to be paid shows: xxx.
 So whenever possible just switch to electronic billing and it’s a good time saver to switch to an automatic payment system from your bank account.
 You can still review the electronic bill monthly f you wish to.

 Please consider taking the following items into a proper place to recycle or get rid of: batteries, car batteries, used oil, chemicals (drugs), electronic devices.
 Most gas stations take batteries and all pharmacies should take back drugs which are expired without any costs.